 The Poke, one of the UK's funniest satirical websites, asked Twitter for Brexit themed children’s books to help with the task of explaining Britain's slow motion suicide to kids.
 Needless to say, the internet delivered in fine style.

 Think the 1950s were all sock hops and suburban housewives?
 Think again!
 Scroll down to see a few of the coolest black and white photos from the 1950s.

 As the idiocy of Brexit grows ever clearer by the day, it seems that the expectations of Leavers grow ever more diminished.
 Inspired by a fantastically fun tweet by David Schneider, we've detailed how reality is making their Brexit utopia bleaker and bleaker.
 Let's hope, for everyone's sake, sanity prevails before level 6.

-Back in 1975, Britons had their first chance to ditch membership in a European Economic Union in favour of an isolationist policy in an already international world.
-Sane heads prevailed in this first-ever national referendum and 67% of the votes were for remaining in the Economic Zone.
-Staying in the EEC was no obvious choice for […]
+Back in 1975, Britons had their first chance to ditch membership of the European Economic Union in favour of an isolationist policy in an already international world.
+Happily, sane heads prevailed in this first-ever national referendum and 67% of people voted remain.
+Here is how they did it.